darrenjaworski/coffee-lovers-okc/readme.md

 - walkthrough of app
 - replace pins on map with cafe icon
 - some sort of visual showing how the cafes are categorized on map for visual gronking
+- share options for cafe pages
+- slugify the url for the shop pages

 [Bug Fixes](https://github.com/darrenjaworski/coffee-lovers-okc-app/issues)